-Harm Reduction is an evidence-based, client-centred approach that seeks to reduce the health and social harms associated with addiction and substance misuse, without necessarily requiring people who use substances from abstaining or stopping.i Included in the harm reduction approach to addiction and substance misuse is a series of programs, services and practices.
-Essential to a harm reduction approach is that it offers substance users a choice of how they will minimize harms through non-judgemental and non-coercive strategies in order to enhance skills and knowledge to live safer and healthier lives.
+Harm Reduction is an evidence-based, client-centred approach that seeks to reduce the health and social harms associated with addiction and substance use, without necessarily requiring people who use substances from abstaining or stopping.i Included in the harm reduction approach to substance use is a series of programs, services and practices.
+Essential to a harm reduction approach is that it provides people who use substances a choice of how they will minimize harms through non-judgemental and non-coercive strategies in order to enhance skills and knowledge to live safer and healthier lives.

-Harm reduction acknowledges that many individuals coping with addiction and substance misuse may not be in a position to remain abstinent from their substance of choice.
-The harm reduction approach provides an option for users to engage with medical and social services in a non-judgemental way that will ‘meet them where they are.’ ii This allows for a health oriented response to addiction and substance misuse, and it has been proven that those who engage in harm reduction services lessen the burden of disease and are more likely to engage in ongoing treatment as a result of accessing these services.
+Harm reduction acknowledges that many individuals coping with addiction and problematic substance use may not be in a position to remain abstinent from their substance of choice.
+The harm reduction approach provides an option for users to engage with peers, medical and social services in a non-judgemental way that will ‘meet them where they are.’ ii This allows for a health oriented response to substance use, and it has been proven that those who engage in harm reduction services are more likely to engage in ongoing treatment as a result of accessing these services.
 Some harm reduction initiatives have also reduced blood borne illnesses such as HIV/AIDS and Hepatitis C, and have decreased the rates of deaths due to drug overdoses.iii

 What are some examples of harm reduction?